-Thermal socks to keep your feet warm during the winter months, whether they are for hiking, casual, work, or heated.
+Thermal socks to keep your feet warm during the winter months, hiking, casual, work, and self heated.

 Thermal socks are a winter must-have when the temperature starts to fall.
 There's little that is more miserable than having cold feet which can happen even if the rest of you is nice and warm.